Summary

 Cost savings benefits of the SCE

-15% off licenses with Software Assurance,
+15% off licences with Software Assurance,

 5% off Software Assurance.